 The Professional Growth Plan addresses realistic, focused, and demonstrable professional goals.
-The plan connects evidence from multiple sources including observations or site visit feedback, evidence of professional learning, growth, and development needs identified through self-assessment and reflection.
+The plan connects evidence from multiple sources including observations or site visit feedback, evidence of professional learning, growth, and development needs identified through self- assessment and reflection.

 All administrative district certified personnel will complete a Self-Reflection and Professional Growth Plan (PGP), the latter of which is produced in consultation with the evaluator.
 Both shall be completed within the first 30 calendar days of reporting for employment.
 This includes late hires.
 While self-reflection is ongoing, it shall occur formally in the fall and in the spring.
+If a priority has been mutually agreed upon by the District and the Association, evaluatees shall include a goal in their Professional Growth Plan that addresses this priority.
+JCPS and JCTA are strongly encouraged to identify such a priority by March 1 of the previous school year.
 A PGP must be recorded on the district-approved form.
 A signed copy shall be provided to the evaluatee and kept by the evaluator.
 This process will be completed on an annual basis.